Lexa307/DiscordCardBot/README.md

 **RESET_LOCAL_TIME** - the local time of the server during which the timer is reset for **drop** to all users at the same time.
 Field value format: **"hh:mm:ss"**, for example **RESET_LOCAL_TIME** = "16:45:00".
 If **""** - then when using **drop**, the bot will set the reset time for each user individually.

 **LOCALES** - setting up the localization of the bot en - English, ru - Russian

+**SPACE_SYMBOL** - Symbol(s) should use instead of SPACE in commands, because ' ' by default is using for splitting arguments

 **RARE_CLASS_NUMBER** - number of rarity/value classes